Marimba: Mallets

-The mallet shaft is commonly made of wood, usually birch, but may also be rattan or fiberglass.
+The mallet shaft is commonly made of wood, usually birch or rattan, but may also be made of fiberglass or carbon fibre.
 The most common diameter of the shaft is around 8 mm.
 Shafts made of rattan have a certain elasticity to them, while birch has almost no give.
 Professionals use both depending on their preferences, whether they are playing with two mallets or more, and which grip they use if they are using a four-mallet grip.

 Appropriate mallets for the instrument depend on the range.
 The material at the end of the shaft is almost always a type of rubber, usually wrapped with yarn.
 Softer mallets are used at the lowest notes, and harder mallets are used at the highest notes.
 Mallets that are too hard will damage the instrument, and mallets that might be appropriate for the upper range could damage the notes in the lower range (especially on a padouk or rosewood instrument).
 On the lower notes, the bars are larger, and require a softer mallet to bring out a strong fundamental.
 Because of the need to use varying hardnesses of mallets, some players, when playing with four or more mallets, might use graduated mallets to match the bars that they are playing (softer on the left, harder on the right).

 Some mallets, called "two-toned" or "multi-tonal", have a hard core, loosely wrapped with yarn.
 These are designed to sound articulate when playing at a loud dynamic, and broader at the quieter dynamics.